-I think we have different ideas of a perfect world, and the perfect breakfast.
-In my perfect world, I want to have a yummy banana split breakfast without all the extra calories.
+I know we have different ideas of a perfect world, the best healthy breakfast, and of course, perfect healthy snacks.
+In my version of a perfect world, I want to have a yummy banana split breakfast without all the 10 million calories.

-Wouldn’t you agree that my dream is absolutely delightful and achievable?
+Wouldn’t you agree that my dream is delightful and achievable?

 Well, I went on a mission to try things out and finally, I figured out how to make a healthy and insanely delicious banana split breakfast.